przemekjuzwiszin/nanonauci/README.md

 To publish your page using github pages use `npm run deploy`

-###### If you are having problems installing npm packages and running gulp.
-Please follow the instructions below.
+#### If you are having problems installing npm packages and running gulp.
+Please follow the instructions below:

 1. Clear npm cache with